withastro/astro/packages/integrations/mdx/src/README.md

     - Q: Why? <br>
       A: Because if the `node` isn't static, that means all its ancestors (`elementStack`) have non-static children, so they couldn't be a subtree root to be optimized anymore.
     - Q: Why before step 2's `node` enter handling? <br>
-      A: If we're at non-static node, the `node` should still be considered in `allPossibleElements` as its children could be static.
+      A: If we find a non-static `node`, the `node` should still be considered in `allPossibleElements` as its children could be static.
 5. Walk done.
 6. We have `allPossibleElements` that only contain subtree roots that can be optimized.
 Add the `set:html` property to the `hast` node, and remove its children.
-7. 🎉 The rest of the MDX pipeline will do it's thing and generate the desired MDX like above.
+7. 🎉 The rest of the MDX pipeline will do it's thing and generate the desired JSX like above.

 ### Extra